 Even worse is if you leave a clear filter on your lens all the time and never clean it.
 I’ve seen so many photographers shoot with a dirty, dusty filter on the front of their lens.
 Sometimes, they’ll tell me that their lens isn’t sharp and ask if I have recommendations for a new one — at which point, my recommendation is simply to take off the filter and see how much sharpness they gain.

 To let your lens reach its potential, only use high-quality UV filters, or none at all.
 Don’t believe Amazon reviews that say a $10 filter maintains your image quality; it doesn’t.
 If you absolutely have to buy a protective filter, you’ll regret purchasing anything except one of the higher-end versions.

 Personally, I don’t use clear filters, except in conditions that also require a face mask.
 I prefer lens hoods whenever possible (read more here about why you should use one), or something like a polarizing filter that I already have on my lens.

 No matter where you go, bring along a tripod.
 It’s as simple as that.
 For a landscape photographer, tripods are second only to lenses in their importance.
 They improve the sharpness of every photo you take.

 Tripods are heavy and expensive.
 They aren’t fun to use.
-But, even if you’re trying to go lightweight, you need to carry one along if you want the sharpest possible photos.
+But if you want the sharpest possible photos, you should carry one along anyway.